an0/Letterpress/README.md

 * Python is prettier than PHP.
 * Static/text is more reliable than dynamic/database.
 * Markdown is more human-friendly than HTML.
+* Math writing is much easier in ASCIIMathML than in MathML.

 # Requirements
 1. A Linux kernel with inotify support is required to run Letterpress.